 Winter can be icy cold and often brings snow – which can last well into what is considered “beach weather” in other parts of the country.

-Tasmania is a separate entity to the rest of Australia
+Tasmania is a separate entity from the rest of Australia.

 There have been a lot of moments throughout history where the rest of the country has neglected T-mania.

 Take the 1982 Commonwealth Games, where performers used colored cards to put together a map of Australia – which was missing our island state.

 Thirty-two years later, they were further offended when they were left off the uniforms for the 2014 games.